Alaiven/elixirmq/README.md

 where:

-`command_data - name of the command: 'subscribe' or 'send'`,
+`command_data - name of the command: 'subscribe' or 'send'`

-`channel_data - name of the channel you want to subscribe to or send message through`,
+`channel_data - name of the channel you want to subscribe to or send message through`

 `message_data - JSON object containing your message.
 Empty if command == 'subscribe'`